chcancelado/ems-notes-app/README.md

 2. Select **"Open"**
 3. Click **"Open"** in the security dialog
 4. The app will now run normally (only needed once)

+## Getting Started with the Demo

+Once you have the app running, here's how to use it:

+### 1. Create an Account

+- Click **"Sign Up"** on the welcome screen
+- Enter your email and create a password
+- **Agency Code**: Enter any code you like (e.g., "DEMO2025")
+  - This code groups users together for report sharing
+  - Use the same agency code across multiple test accounts to demo collaboration features

+### 2. Log In

+- Use the email and password you just created
+- You'll be taken to the home screen

+### 3. Start a New Session

+- Click **"New Session"** from the home screen
+- Fill in incident details:
+  - **Incident Type**: Medical, Fire, Vehicle, etc.
+  - **Location**: Address of the incident
+  - **Date & Time**: When you arrived

+### 4. Record Patient Information

+- **Patient Info tab**: Enter demographics, contact info, medical history
+- **Vitals tab**: Record vital signs (heart rate, blood pressure, etc.)
+  - Add multiple readings over time
+- **AI Assistant**: Click the chat icon to get contextual suggestions and protocol reminders

+### 5. Generate and Share Reports

+- Once you've recorded information, the app auto-generates a professional report
+- **Share Report**: Send via email or export as PDF
+- **Test Collaboration**: Create multiple accounts with the same agency code, then share reports between them to see how teams can collaborate

+### Tips for Testing

+- Create 2-3 test accounts with the same agency code to demo the sharing features
+- Try different incident types to see how the AI assistant adapts its suggestions
+- Record multiple vitals readings to see the tracking over time
+- Use the chatbot to ask questions like "What should I check first for this type of incident?"

 ## Run Locally (Development Mode)